 Here’s what rising inflation can mean for your wallet.

-Bad news for iPhones and avocado fans.
+Bad news for gamers and avocado fans.
 Inflation doesn’t just mean ‘made in America’ stuff costs more.
-When the US dollar doesn’t stretch as far as it used to, imports from other countries can get more expensive.
-Psst...that’s a lot of stuff, like iPhone parts made in China and avocados coming from Mexico.
-The US imports $3 trillion worth of goods and services every year.
+When the US dollar doesn’t stretch as far as it used to, imports can get more expensive, too.
+Psst...we get a lot of stuff from other countries, like video game consoles from China and avocados from Mexico.

-You have a really good reason to start investing.
-Inflation means any money collecting dust in a checking or savings account is worth less.
-So friendly reminder to start investing.
-Historically, the S&P 500 has gained an avg of 10% per year.
+You have a really good reason to invest.
+Inflation means any money sitting in a checking or savings account is worth less than it used to be.
+Take that as a friendly reminder to start investing.
+Historically, the S&P 500 (an index that’s considered a benchmark for the wider market) has gained an avg of about 10% per year.
 Which is a LOT more than inflation will take away.

-theSkimm: The Fed’s trying to make higher inflation a thing.
+theSkimm: The Fed’s adopting a ‘stress less’ attitude toward rising inflation.
 That can be good for businesses and the economy overall.
-Probably not so much for your wallet in the short term.
-Over time, investing can help you beat inflation at its own game and grow your money.
-Do it to it.
+But maybe not so much for your wallet in the short term.
+You might want to leave some wiggle room in your budget.
+And look into investing.
+Over time, it can help you beat inflation at its own game and grow your money.

 Breaking records, taking names...and probably boosting your portfolio.